 Hayward Gallery Touring is the UK’s largest contemporary art organisation producing exhibitions that tour the UK.

-BAS9 artist Florence Peake performs her new commission CRUDE CARE – informed by Aberdeen’s landscape, its natural resources granite and oil, and the treatment of precarious workers in the care sector.
-Free.
+Florence Peake’s Aberdeen collaborators perform her new commission CRUDE CARE – informed by Aberdeen’s landscape, its natural resources granite and oil, and the treatment of precarious workers in the care sector.